8bitkick/8bitkick.github.io/VoxelAstra/README.md

 e.g. you say "build a snowman" into the mic, and the AI chooses from available [tools](https://github.com/8bitkick/VoxelAstra/blob/main/src/assistantConfig.js) to add spheres, cylinders and cubes of the shape, size, color, position, and rotation it thinks best create the requested scene for you using threejs and WebXR.

+Caveat - this is a fun demo.
+If you ask it to build something complicated don't be surprised if it just drops a cube on the floor

 Thanks to @asnar00 for the inspiration and feedback.

 ## Meta Quest 3 - Mixed-Reality